 In Nidhi’s case, we’ve been able to target expats from India and Bangladesh that live in the United States, have purchased items online in the past 7 days, and have an interest in Hinduism and Hindu holidays (which is specifically when her products are used the most).

-Because we know exactly who is going to see her ads, we can cater the ads to this specific audience to make the ads resonate with them- as opposed to throwing a general ad up on a billboard and hoping it sticks with someone racing to get home after work!
+Because we know exactly who is going to see her social media ads, we can cater the ads to this specific audience to make the ads resonate with them- as opposed to throwing a general ad up on a billboard and hoping it sticks with someone racing to get home after work!

 Another tool that social media offers (and that LYFE Marketing uses often!) is A/B testing, and we use it with both audiences and creatives.